pythonarcade/arcade/doc/example_code/how_to_examples/joystick_controller.rst

 How to use buttons
 ===================

 Controllers have a strictly defined set of inputs.
-These inputs called buttons and are the following:
+These inputs are the following:

 +---------------+-------------------------------------------------------+
 | Button/Action | Notes                                                 |